FSU-COP4610-F23/dorm-elevator/README.md

 An indicator of whether or not the elevator is on the floor.
 The count of waiting passengers.
-For each waiting passenger, 2 characters indicating the passenger type and destination floor.
+For each waiting passenger, 2 characters indicate the passenger type and destination floor.
 ```
 Example Proc File: